photoprism/photoprism-docs/docs/getting-started/proxies/swag.md

 # Using SWAG as Reverse Proxy

+!!! info ""
+	Should you experience problems with Swag, we recommend that you ask the Swag community for advice, as we cannot provide support for third-party software.

 !!! quote ""
 	Help improve these docs!
 You can contribute by clicking :material-pencil: to send a pull request with your changes.

-!!! info "Getting Support"
-	Should you experience problems with Swag, we recommend that you ask the Swag community for advice, as we cannot provide support for third-party software.

 To simplify the setup of a reverse HTTPS proxy, Linuxserver.io developed [SWAG](https://github.com/linuxserver/docker-swag).